phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Go to Settings => Collaborators and Teams, add the teams used in another public sims (currently Design, Development, and Quality Assurance) with "Write" permissions. _NOTE: If the repo is private, it is REQUIRED to add the Machine User collaborator (so automated processes can clone/pull the repo).
 CT will break otherwise._

 In your working copy of perennial repo:
 - [ ] If applicable: Add the new repo to `perennial/data/active-repos`.
 Commit and push.
 Pull perennial-alias.
 If needed immediately, run `cd perennial/ && grunt generate-data` and commit and push to update data lists.
-Otherwise it is done every night as part of daily grunt work. _Note that your sim won't run in phetmarks until this is done._
+Otherwise it is done every night as part of daily grunt work.

 If this repo is a common code dependency for all sims:
 - [ ] Add it to the list of `clone` commands in [phet-development-overview.md](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md)